joelbarton-io/LS170/2_transport_layer/notes.md

 ## **communication between processes**
-- IP's system of *addressing* enables communication between hosts (devices); the connection can be local or global, but it's only between the hosts, not applications running on those hosts
+- IP's system of *addressing* enables communication between hosts (devices); the connection can be local or global, but it's only between the hosts, not the applications running on those hosts

 **multiplexing & demultiplexing**
 - MM of diff apps wanting to send&receive data simultaneously as being *distinct channels of communication* on a host